evilbobbins/BearWithMe/RaspberryPi_Pico/Circuitpython/Readme.md

 Some libs might be required to run to install drop them into the lib folder on the CIRCUITPY drive

 Save code in code.py on your Raspberry Pi Pico CIRCUITPY drive

+the best way to work with CircuitPython is to use [Mu Editor](https://codewith.mu)